THIS WORKSHOP IS POSTPONED To 2021 Communicating Animal Research - an Education and Training workshop

 - Understanding Animal Research

-- Local activity funding by Scand-LAS
+- Sponsored by local activity funding from Scand-LAS

 Aim of event: To improve communications on animal research